Abdullah204/GUC-autoEval/README.md

 # GUC-autoEval
 A chrome extension that automates academic evaluation for GUC students.
 How to use :
-1- download this repository as a zip file (or clone it) 2- extract the zip file
+1- download this repository as a zip file (or clone it).

+2- extract the zip file
 3- open chrome://extensions using google chrome
 4- from the upper right corner, toggle developer mode